Akryum/nodepack/docs/guide/context.md

 ## Context type

 If you have `@nodepack/plugin-typescript` installed in your project, types for your context objects will be automatically generated in the `src/generated` folder of your project.
+This affects [configurations](./config.md), Nodepack plugins and [context files](#context-files).

 You can use the `@context` path alias to directly use this type anywhere in your source files: